 Stephen is then blessed with a unique vision.It is so incredible that when he describes it to the Jewish religious leaders they scream and plug their ears because they think he is uttering the highest blasphemy!
 The leaders, who reject the teaching that Jesus is the Messiah, hear Stephen state he sees heaven opened and witnesses not only God on his throne but also Jesus Christ standing (not sitting!) at his right hand!
 Stephen is quickly rushed outside Jerusalem and stoned.
-See also our listing for Stephen in our people connected to the Apostle Paul series!

 See our listing for Dorcas.

 The name Theophilus means "lover of God."
 Luke dedicated both his gospel and the book of Acts to this person.
 Nothing more is known about the person.
 Luke's reference to him as "most excellent Theophilus" (Luke 1:3) could mean he was a person of rank or possibly a Roman officer.

 Thomas, one of the twelve apostles, is also called Didymus (the Greek equivalent of his name) in the KJV Bible (John 11:16, 20:24, 21:2).

 The phrase "doubting Thomas" is sometimes used to refer to someone who requires proof before believing something.
 Its origin lies in Thomas' refusal to believe Jesus rose from the dead unless he saw him personally and placed his hand on his wounds (John 20:25).

 Foxe's Book of Martyrs believes Thomas preached the gospel in Parthia and India.
 He then, according to the book, was martyred when pagan priests thrust a spear through him.